-The prospect of self-driving (automated) vehicles is exciting but this new technology cannot work with our current CTP schemes.
+Self-driving (automated) vehicles are exciting but this new technology cannot work with current CTP schemes.

 This article is based on Austroads Research Report, Registration, Licensing and Insurance Issues Associated with Automated Vehicles, March 2017.